 Reason #2 - To Document Staged Business Milestones

-When taking OCA's How to write a business plan course, you'll learn that yours will typically need to cover the first 5 years of your operation.
+When taking OCA's How to Write a business plan course, you'll learn that yours typically needs to cover the first 5 years of your operation.
 That means it will contain a series of milestones that, when met, demonstrate the feasibility of your business idea.

 Hitting a milestone (like $1m in revenue) is not simply something to celebrate (although you will) but also an endorsement that your whole business concept is a sound one.
 Without one, you'll lack direction and purpose.